-Here are three simple details to help you better understand the TCPA and how it affects texting.
+Here are some simple details to help you better understand the TCPA and how it affects texting.

-Under the TCPA you must get prior express written consent before calling, sending a text message, or delivering a voice message to a customer’s mobile phone.
+Under the TCPA law, you must get prior express written consent before calling, sending a text message, or delivering a voice message to a customer’s mobile phone.
 This prior consent is called the opt-in process.
-Basically, don’t text people unless they give you permission to do so.
+Don’t text people unless they give you permission to do so.
 If you text them without consent, you’re illegally texting and are likely to have your messages blocked and receive fines.

 Prior consent requires that your customer take an affirmative step, such as checking a box or replying with a typed response.
-When you invite contacts to opt in, make sure the language is clear and conspicuous.
-Don’t make it difficult for them to understand what they are agreeing to.
+When inviting contacts to opt in, make sure the language is clear and conspicuous.
+Don’t make it difficult for people to understand what they’re agreeing to.

 The opt-in process must be provided to the customer by some means other than a text message, such as a form on your website (on a banner, pop-up, etc.) or a physical form.
 Proof of opt-in by your customer should be stored for at least five years.

 You might also want to use a double opt-in approach.
-If you do, the first message to the customer would include similar language to the initial opt-in.
+If you do, text subscribers must reply “yes” to fully opt-in.
 This approach is helpful if you do not have clear evidence of the initial opt-in, such as with keyword campaigns.

 If someone asks to stop receiving messages, you must honor all opt-outs immediately.
 This means you need to remove that former text subscriber from all text lists.
-From time to time, include opt-out instructions at the end of your text message, such as “Reply STOP to unsubscribe at any time” or something similar.
+From time to time, include opt-out instructions at the end of your text message, such as “Reply ‘stop’ to unsubscribe at any time” or something similar.

 If you do violate the TCPA and someone you contacted decides to take legal action, they can seek to recover any money that was lost in relation to the violation(s) or $500 in damages per violation, whichever is greater.
 Depending on the severity of the violation(s), the court could also rule that up to three times that amount be awarded.